LeakyAbstractions/result2/contributing.md

 We'd love for you to contribute to this project.
 Unsure where to begin contributing to the library?
 You can start by looking through [currently open issues](https://github.com/leakyabstractions/result/issues?q=is%3Aissue+is%3Aopen).

-Feel free to ask for help; everyone is a beginner at first :smiley\_cat:
+Feel free to ask for help; everyone is a beginner at first :)

 ## How to Propose Changes

 Here's a few general guidelines for proposing changes:

 * Please be sure to update the documentation.
 * Each pull request should implement **one** feature or bug fix.
-If you want to add or fix more than one thing, submit

-  more than one pull request.
+If you want to add or fix more than one thing, submit more than one pull request.
 * Don't commit changes to files that are irrelevant to your feature or bug fix.
 * Don't bump the version number in your pull request \(it will be bumped prior to release\).
 * Write [a good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)